Search results for

 Price: Free

 Vysor is a fun little app that allows you to cast your device to your computer screen over USB.
-From there, you can use it on your computer or screen record it on your PC if you’d like to.
-It tends to work pretty well, although you will need to fork out a little bit of money in order to get HD quality.
-This app doesn’t record anything on its own, so don’t expect any options to do so.
+From there, you can use it on your computer or record it on your PC screen if you’d like to.
+It tends to work well, although you must fork out a little money to get HD quality.
+This app doesn’t record anything independently, so don’t expect any options to do so.
 You’ll have to record it on your computer on your own.
-If this app isn’t cutting it for you, TeamViewer is another decent option in this space.
-You do need a screen recording app on your computer in order to capture footage, though.
+TeamViewer is another decent option if this app isn’t cutting it for you.
+You need a screen recording app on your computer to capture footage.

 Just use your phone